yjl9903/naria2/README.md

 High-level and Convenient BitTorrent Client based on [aria2 JSON RPC Interface](https://aria2.github.io/manual/en/html/aria2c.html#rpc-interface).

-+ Download aria2 for your platform
++ Download aria2 according to your platform
-+ Simple BitTorrent downloading API
++ Convenient BitTorrent downloading API
-+ Event bus for progress, state change, and so on
++ Event bus used for watching progress, state change
 + Vite plugin which helps you develop aria2 client application
 + Web UI for aria2c (more features is working in progress)